Burt Alvord: Early life

 Albert W. Alvord was born to Charles E. Alvord and his wife Lucy on September 11, 1867, in Plumas County, California.
 His father, a native of New York, worked as a prospector and mechanic for mining companies, but eventually came to hold public offices such as constable and justice of the peace in several of the places that the family lived.
-The family moved frequently throughout Burt’s childhood, following the mining business from boomtown to boomtown.
+The family moved frequently throughout Burt's childhood, following the mining business from boomtown to boomtown.
 In 1879, the family settled in Pima County, Arizona Territory, but soon moved to Tombstone in Cochise County.

-Alvord’s education was informal, but he likely learned much from his father’s cases about local disputes.
+Alvord's education was informal, but he likely learned much from his father's cases about local disputes.
 He also spent time working at the O.K.
 Corral where he got to know the townspeople very well.
 Claims that Alvord witnessed the famous Gunfight at the O.K.
 Corral in 1881 are unsubstantiated, though the banditry and lawlessness for which Tombstone was famous would certainly have made an impression on the young Alvord.

-Law enforcement career
+Law-enforcement career

-Despite Alvord’s reputation for frequenting saloons and his participation in several bar altercations, Cochise County Sheriff John Horton Slaughter recruited Alvord as a deputy in 1886.
-The same year, Alvord’s mother died.
-Alvord served primarily as the muscle behind Slaughter's operations; he made several decisions which revealed his lack of experience and finesse in law enforcement.
-He was reportedly “not noble, temperate, far seeing, or unselfish”.
+Despite Alvord's reputation for frequenting saloons and his participation in several bar altercations, Cochise County Sheriff John Horton Slaughter recruited Alvord as a deputy in 1886.
+The same year, Alvord's mother died.
+Alvord served primarily as the muscle behind Slaughter's operations; he made several decisions that revealed his lack of experience and finesse in law enforcement.
+He was reportedly "not noble, temperate, far seeing, or unselfish".
 He did assist Slaughter in capturing or killing several rustlers and other outlaws between 1886 and 1889, but his reputation suffered when his alcoholism became increasingly apparent.
 Alvord continued to frequent saloons and eventually began to associate with gamblers and suspected outlaws.
 When Slaughter reprimanded him, he quit.

 Alvord next worked as a lawman in several towns in the 1890s, including Fairbank, Arizona and Pearce, Arizona.
 In 1896, Alvord moved to Cochise County, where he married Lola Ochoa, bought a ranch, and settled down.
-Once again he became a sheriff’s deputy.
-Unfortunately, his life took a turn for the worse just two years later, when his father died.
+Once again, he became a sheriff's deputy.
+Two years later, his father died.
 In late December 1899, Alvord suddenly and inexplicably resigned his post of deputy sheriff.